Breadcrumb

 Educational Talent Search (ETS)

 Educational Talent Search at the University of California, Riverside (UCR) is offered at Arroyo Valley, Indian Springs, Pacific and San Bernardino High Schools.
-To apply, fill out the form linked below and give it to the ETS contact at your high school or email it to Alma Lopez at alma.lopez-guerrero@ucr.edu or fax to (951) 827-4762.
+To apply, fill out the form linked below and give it to the ETS contact at your high school or email it to ets@ucr.edu.

 • ETS Free Services